 During the Library History Seminar XII, a national meeting of library historians, which was held in Madison, WI, in September.
 Wayne Wiegand was surprised after his keynote presentation when he was presented with his own library trading card.
-Wiegand is the F. William Summers Professor of Library and Information Studies at Florida State University, and is considered to be the dean of current library historians in the United States.
+Wiegand is the F.

 On February 16 the Wisconsin Library Association will hold its annual Library Legislative Day.
 For a little historical inspiration for this event, there is nothing as appropriate as the story of Margie Sornson Malmberg and the legislative battle for a bill to provide state aid for a bookmobile demonstration project during the 1949 Wisconsin legislative session.

 This image above shows Minnie Oakley and Florence Baker at work in the State Historical Society Library when it was located in Wisconsin’s third Capitol.
 Baker is the one standing precariously on a shelf reaching for a book.
 Oakley served as Librarian of the Madison Public Library from 1884 to 1889 before going to work for the the State Historical Society Library.

 Library buttons are fun and they are an interesting collectible, but they can also be artifacts that link us to our past.
 In the image above are four buttons that each have a Wisconsin library story to tell.
 The crossed out AB 720 button was created to oppose a piece of library legislation that was supported by the majority of the Wisconsin library community and was passed into law.